Meditation for Exam Focus: Short Scripts for Studying and Tests

 Silently repeat:

-“Breathing in, I know I am here.”
-“Breathing out, I soften my body.”
-“My mind may wander.”
-“I can return to the next useful task.”
+“Breathing in, I am present for this page.”
+“Breathing out, I make room in my body.”
+“My attention may wander.”
+“I can return to one question, one line, one next step.”

 For the next few breaths, feel one anchor: air at the nose, ribs widening under a sweater, or the pressure of the chair.
 When your mind jumps to formulas, friends, or the clock, label it “thinking” and come back.